RandomlyFish/halo-infinite-forge-tools/README.md

 Useful incase it messed up with the rotation or scale of an object.

+### autoSave
+Used to make it save the map as soon as the macro is done.

+Example: autoSave=true

 ## Known issues
 * The time between key presses can sometimes be too short, causing unintended interactions in the forge menu.
 However, it can be configured
 * It currently doesn't work with model faces that uses more than 3 vertices